 2. Quinolones Drugs

 A. Broad antibacterial spectrum Especially for aerobic gram-negative bacilli, including Pseudomonas aeruginosa, it has a strong bactericidal effect, and it also has a good antibacterial effect on Staphylococcus aureus and enzyme-producing Staphylococcus aureus.
-Some species also have an effect on Mycobacterium tuberculosis, Mycoplasma, Chlamydia
+Some species also have an effect on Mycobacterium tuberculosis, Mycoplasma, Chlamydia and anaerobic bacteria.

 B. Good oral absorption and wide distribution in the body.
 The plasma protein binding rate is low and the plasma half-life is relatively long.
 Partially excreted in the kidneys, high urine concentration, and partly metabolized by the liver.